AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/ICAEXReference/README.md

 ICAEXReference Interface
 ========================
-AutomationML 2.1 APIThis interface is used to query references to CAEXObjects like references using the ID of objects or references using the CAEXPath of objects like RoleClass or InterfaceClass objects.
+This interface is used to query references to CAEXObjects like references using the ID of objects or references using the CAEXPath of objects like RoleClass or InterfaceClass objects.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)